“I won’t be a girlfriend forever.”

 Although Jack is hesitant to get married, he does agree to the wedding eventually.
 He procrastinates with Poker, but the guy learns his lesson.
 It actually makes sense that he’s worried about getting married because his dying mom made him promise not to, but his and Betsy’s conversations reveal that she knows about this unique dilemma.
 In other words, Jack is honest with his girlfriend, but he does not want to let down his girlfriend or his mom.

 However, there are studies on dream interpretation and some universally accepted meanings of people, events, or objects in dreams themselves.
-A dream analyst would have a lot to talk about with Jack, since he dreams about his mom a lot.
+A dream analyst would have a lot to talk about with Jack, since he dreams about his mom so much.
 A less experienced analyst would theorize that Jack is working out his anxiety about betraying his dead mother while he sleeps.

-I’m not sure what they would say about his mom being naked, though.
+I’m not sure what they would say about his mom being naked.

-Besides trying to replace his dead wife with lookalike live specimen (gross), Tommy exhibits some characteristics of a personality disorder.
+Besides trying to replace his dead wife with lookalike live specimen (yikes), Tommy exhibits some characteristics of a personality disorder.
 For reference, Arthur Fleck from Joker has the same diagnosis; maybe they can room together in the psych ward!
 Like physical illnesses or disorders, not all mental illnesses manifest the same way in everyone.
-Let’s break it down.

 Antisocial Personality Disorder